 Live, Work & Travel in Finland

 Most travellers to Finland visit the country to enjoy the rugged, lake strewn landscape, Lapland and winter sports.
 The capital Helsinki is one of the greenest cities in the world with around half of its area devoted to lakes, shoreline and forests.
-Like in other Scandinavian countries, heading there to teach English is a lower sum game than in other parts of the world but some tourism jobs may be found in hotels.
+As in other Scandinavian countries, heading there to teach English is a lower sum game than in other parts of the world but some tourism jobs may be found in hotels.
 Volunteer work is not too difficult to locate but travellers are advised to find placements where food and accommodation is provided to offset the high cost of living.

 Working in Tourism

 A small number of Santa tourism jobs are available with tour operators in Lapland.
 Sammi Egan describes her job with Santa Safari, an inbound tour operator based in Karesuvanto, in her blog post The Life of a Day Break Tour Guide.
-That company appears to be no longer a going concern but the UK based Santa's Lapland employs staff ranging from resort assistants, cabin hosts, reps and elves in Saariselkä, the most northerly of Lapland’s resorts, 200 kilometres north of the Arctic Circle.
+That company appears to no longer be a going concern but the UK based Santa's Lapland employs staff ranging from resort assistants, cabin hosts, reps and elves in Saariselkä, the most northerly of Lapland’s resorts, 200 kilometres north of the Arctic Circle.
 They do their recruitment though www.workaseason.com.
 We have also seen Transun recruiting via ski-jobs.co.uk.

 Teaching & TEFL in Finland

 Quinn's World of TEFL is both optimistic and realistic on the possibilities of teaching in Finland, stating there are more opportunities than expected in a country of accomplished English speakers.
-Positions are rarely advertise online but some of the schools listed at ESL Base, such as Berlitz, do have a jobs page.
+Positions are rarely advertised online but some of the schools listed at ESL Base, such as Berlitz, do have a jobs page.

 Au Pair & Nanny Jobs